blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 }

-// For adding boolean sample to histogram.
+// For adding a boolean sample to histogram.

 // Sample usage: